ETH-DISCO/advx-bench/docs/0-model-selection.md

 ## 2.3. semantic seg

-> the majority of these models are not open vocabulary / constrained to the labels they were trained on
+> the majority of these models are not open vocabulary / constrained to the labels they were trained on + only accessible through `.pth` checkpoints that must be manually downloaded in addition to their repository and some other back bone (usually this process is not well documented)
 >
-> only very few models are plug-and-play, most are only accessible through `.pth` checkpoints that must be manually downloaded with the repository / loaded into some backbone model
+> this really narrows down the options

 mask2former @ 2022: